KevinPiao117/solink_assessment/README.md

 ### 1. clone the repository

 ### 2. install dependencies
-navigate to backend folder
+navigate to /backend folder
 ```
 cd backend
 npm install
 ```
 ### 3. setup PostgreSQL
-This can be done locally or through AWS RDS
+This can be done locally or through AWS RDS create a database and create a table with the sql file in /sql_commands

 ### 4. setup environmental variables
-create a .env file in backend folder that contains the following variables
+create a .env file in /backend folder that contains the following variables
 ```
 SOLCAST_API_URL=api_url
 DB_PASSWORD=database_password